Toward a unified theory for common affine roots of general sets of multivariate polynomials: Introduction

 \section{Introduction}

 For a univariate non-zero polynomial over an arbitrary field the number of roots is at most equal to its degree, and if the field is algebraically closed and if roots are counted with multiplicity then equality holds.
-This result is in close correspondence with the fact that the interpolation problem of finding a polynomial of lowest possible degree evaluating to $0$ on a finite point-set boils down to calculating the product of linear terms each having one of the desired elements as root, and by repeating terms one can also deal with multiplicity.
+This result is in close correspondence with the fact that the interpolation problem of finding a polynomial of lowest possible degree evaluating to zero on a finite point-set boils down to calculating the product of linear terms each having one of the desired elements as root, and by repeating terms one can also deal with multiplicity.
 The situation is very much in contrast to that of multivariate polynomials.
-Firstly, a multivariate polynomial ring is not a unique factorization domain, and therefore the considered interpolation problem is not about multiplying linear factors.
-Secondly, a non-constant multivariate polynomial over an infinite field has infinitely many roots, and therefore if the aim is to consider a case of finitely many roots then one either needs to restrict to roots from a prescribed finite point-set or one must study mutual roots of a set of polynomials which together define a zero-dimensional ideal.
+Firstly, a multivariate polynomial ring is not a principal ideal domain, and therefore the interpolation problem can not in general be about multiplying linear factors.
+Secondly, a non-constant multivariate polynomial often has infinitely many roots and always does if the field is algebraically closed, and therefore if the aim is to consider a case of finitely many roots then one either needs to restrict to roots from a prescribed finite point-set or one must study mutual roots of a set of polynomials which together define a zero-dimensional ideal.

+The purpose of the present paper is to establish a natural enhancement of the results from univariate polynomials into the case of general multivariate polynomials and by doing so to establish a connection between the following two problems: \begin{itemize} \item[(I)] How many common roots can a finite set of polynomials have given some measure on their sizes? \item[(II)] Given some measure on the size of polynomials consider the class of all those of size within some given interval.
+What is the largest number $a$ such that for any point-set $A$ of cardinality equal to $a$ there exists $k$ linearly independent polynomials within the class evaluating simultaneously to zero on $A$, where $k$ is some adequate integer? \end{itemize}